 Francis: With robotic manipulators as our core technology, product development is based around the vision of our primary mechanical design engineers.
 Any decisions made by those engineers will directly impact every team within the company.
 For example, mechanical choices define the performance that our Electrical Engineering team must meet, as well as methods of assembly and testing that our Production team will conduct, and finally the efforts made capture critical selling points of a product by our Sales and Marketing team.

-Paul: Out products are inherently hardware driven and therefore rely on their mechanics to perform any part of their value.
+Paul: Our products are inherently hardware driven and therefore rely on their mechanics to perform any part of their value.
 This makes the mechanical engineering role incredibly important for the success of our products and the company.

 How does working as a Mechanical Engineer at Reach Robotics differ from similar roles at other companies?

 Francis: Reach Robotics is unique in its small and fast-moving team.
 Although this has some drawbacks, the team’s agility when developing new products would be uncommon for most subsea hardware and defence technology companies.
-Although we’ve grown beyond a start-up, the fast pace and alacrity from those early days still remains.
+Although we’ve grown beyond a start-up, the fast pace and dynamic culture from those early days still remains.

 We occupy a fairly niche space in the market, with no other company to date developing high performance manipulators intended for these environments.
 While there’s definitely an overlap in knowledge and skills required with other companies, many of the problems I’m exposed to are unchartered and require pioneering solutions.